dotnet/docs/docs/core/install/includes/verify-download-windows.md

 ### Use PowerShell and a checksum file to validate

 The .NET release notes contain a link to a checksum file you can use to validate your downloaded file.
-For example:
+The following steps describe how to download the checksum file and validate a .NET install binary:

 01. The release notes page for .NET 7.0 on GitHub at <https://github.com/dotnet/core/tree/main/release-notes/7.0> contains a section named **Relases**.
 The table in this section links to the downloads and checksum files for each .NET 7 release: